Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 ## STP Timers
 ![stp timesr](./img/stp-timers.png)

-* The STP timers on the root bridge determine the STP timers for the entire network.
+* The STP timers on the root bridge determine the STP timers for the entire network even if they are configured differently.
 ### Hello Timer
 * Non Root Bridge switches in the network do not originate their own BPDUs, but they will forward BPDUs they receive.
 * **Switches will only forward BPDUs on their Designated ports.** Therefore, Non-Designated and Root Ports will be the ones receiving the BPDUs.

 ###  Max Age Timer
-Image below focuses on SW1 interface G0/0 to explain the Max Age timer.
-There is a problem with the link between SW1 and SW2, therefore the interface G0/0 will eventually reach its timer limit of 0.
+In the image below, SW1's G0/0 interface goes down, therefore it cannot keep on sending BPDUs to SW2's G0/1 interface.
+As a result, SW2's G0/1 interface will eventually reach its Max Age Timer, triggering a change in the STP topology.
 ![stp max age timer](./img/stp-max-age-timer.png)
 * If another BPDU is receive before the max age timer counts down to 0, the timer will reset to 20 seconds and no change will occur.
 * If another BPDU is not received, the max age timer counts down to 0 and the switch will reevaluate its STP choices, including root bridge, local root, designated, and non-designated ports.